joshrp/moonlight-docs/Setup-Guide.md

 - Moonlight must be launched directly from the console, rather than within a desktop environment
   - This is required to allow Moonlight to directly configure the display for HDR
 - Intel GPU (other vendors may work but are untested)
-- Display must support HDR10 output
+- HDR10-compatible display

 **Raspberry Pi 4 requirements for HDR streaming**
 - Moonlight must be launched directly from the console, rather than within a desktop environment
   - This is required to allow Moonlight to directly configure the display for HDR
+- HDR10-compatible display
 - See [HDR and HEVC support on the Raspberry Pi 4](https://github.com/moonlight-stream/moonlight-docs/wiki/Installing-Moonlight-Qt-on-Raspberry-Pi-4#hevc-and-hdr-support) for configuration steps

 ## Keyboard/Mouse/Gamepad Input Options